 Finland is a country of vast forests and extensive lakes interrupted by small towns and settlements that's ideal for summer or winter holidays.

-Though remote and isolated, surrounded on all sides by the horror winds and swells of the Atlantic and a snowflake away from the Arctic Circle, Iceland is impossible to ignore as a holiday destination.
+Though remote and isolated, surrounded on all sides by the winds and swells of the Atlantic and a snowflake away from the Arctic Circle, Iceland is impossible to ignore as a holiday destination.

 The world's second largest country isn't short of charms, quirks and attractions.
 Big, boisterous, beautiful and surprisingly hard to define, Canada is a traveller's dream.